Sepia fish. The cuttlefish is an amazing jet-powered chameleon mollusk. The most famous species of cuttlefish are

 After spawning, cuttlefish, like octopuses, die, so they life cycle is only one to two years.

-A little smaller sepia pharaoh (S. pharaonis) - one of the most numerous cuttlefish of the northern part indian ocean.
+A little smaller Pharaoh sepia (S. pharaonis) - one of the most numerous cuttlefish of the northern part Indian Ocean.
 The length of the mantle of this mollusk can reach 40 cm with a body weight of up to 5 kg.

 Articles